Quality of Experience (QoE) and User Experience (UX)

 - Marwim Schmitt, Personal QoE: Accurately Modeling QoE for Multi-Party Desktop Video-Conferencing Based on Systems, Context and User Factors, Vrije Universiteit Amsterdam, The Netherlands.
-Expected 2019.
+PhD Thesis, 2019.

 - Ernestasia Siahaan, Visual Quality of Experience: A Metric Driven Perspective, TU Delft, The Netherlands.
 PhD Thesis 2018.